mcandre/linters/README.md

 [CoffeeScript](http://coffeescript.org/) is a compiles-to-JavaScript language designed to enforce good JavaScript coding habits at compiler level.

+[ESLint](http://eslint.org) is a pluggable and configurable javascript linter that aims to fix the non-extensibility issues of JSHint and JSLint.

+[JSHint](http://jshint.com/) is far and away the best modern linter available.
+It's simultaneously easy to use, and highly customizable; offering global and directory specific `.jshintrc` files for rule configuration; and global and directory specific `.jshintignore` files for ignoring certain files and directories, trimming down `jshint`'s output to exactly what you want to see.

+[JSLint](http://jslint.com/) helps coders match the code style described in [JavaScript: The Good Parts](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/).

+[JSLint Errors](http://linterrors.com/js) explains warnings you may see from JSHint or JSLint.

 [npm-package-json-lint](https://github.com/tclindner/npm-package-json-lint) is a configurable linter to enforce standards in npm package.json files.

+[standardjs](https://standardjs.com/) is a JavaScript linter and formatter.

 ## JPEG